fednelpat/deltarays/README.md

 ### Hi there 👋

-Hi, I'm DeltaRays.
+I'm DeltaRays.
 I'm a student and a developer interested in everything scientific.

 I love learning new things about everything, so if you have any cool facts you want to share hit me up!